 Working in a warehouse is not the most dangerous occupation in America.
-Its the 34th most dangerous.
+It’s the 34th most dangerous.
 Here are some warehouse safety tips to help keep workers healthy and the workplace safe.

 According to 2020 data compiled by the Bureau of Labor Statistics, the most dangerous jobs in America are in the fishing and hunting industry (after all, the show is called “The Deadliest Catch” for a reason), with 132.1 fatalities per 100,000 workers.
 “Hand laborers and freight, stock and material movers” landed 34th on the list with five fatalities per 100,000 workers.
 However, the list does not take into account the hundreds of thousands of injuries to warehouse workers that occur every year (213,100 warehouse-related injuries occurred in 2020).